srinivas-commits/SignalsAndSystems/README.md

 <b>Description:</b> <br>
 <p>
 Micro Electro-Mechanical Systems are devices built with micro sensors and mechanical parts along signal processing circuits.
 These devices provide a channel between computing systems and the physical world.
 Basic I/O ’s are built using MEMS.
-They provide I/O to information systems like sensing and creating motion, radio waves etc.
+They provide I/O to information systems like sensing and creating motion, radio waves etc. <br>
-The distinctive features of MEMS :
+The distinctive features of MEMS : <br>
-1. Miniaturization
+1. Miniaturization <br>
-2. Multiplicity
+2. Multiplicity <br>
 3. Microelectronics.

 </p>